PedroGironSV/Automation_Portfolio/Web_Automation/Selenium_Projects/book_stay/README.md

 ﻿**Book a stay - Web Automation Project**

-Book a stay to any destination on Booking.com web page, using as automation stack the following technologies:
+Book a stay to any destination on Booking.com web site, using as automation stack the following technologies:

  - Maven project
  - Java